salva/py-msgraphfs/README.md

 # Introduction

-`msgraphfs` is a Linux filesystem implemented on top of Linux for accessing OneDrive and SharePoint drives.
+`msgraphfs` is a Linux file-system implemented on top of Linux for accessing OneDrive and SharePoint drives.

 A `msgraphfs` file system grants access to the resources associated to